danforthcenter/plantcv/docs/installation.md

 Install software dependencies

-`sudo apt-get install git libopencv-dev python-opencv sqlite3 python-setuptools`
+`sudo apt-get install git libopencv-dev python-opencv sqlite3 python-setuptools libpython2.7-dev python-pip`

+Add the OpenCV distribution for Python to find it:

+`export PYTHONPATH=/usr/lib/python2.7/dist-packages`

 Clone the PlantCV repository into your home directory

 `git clone https://github.com/danforthcenter/plantcv.git`

+Install the minimum dependencies:

+`pip install -r requirements`

 The default branch (master) is the latest release.
 If you want to check out a specific version: